Memory Log: Time : 1993/03/10 06:45:00

 There was a sound of amazement from the audience.
 Dr. Lange glowed, and continued her speech:" When I was a teenager, I read one of Dr. Michael Crichton's Novel: Terminal Man, which speculated the possibility of implanting a computer chip into the human brain to treat epilepsy.
 That has given me the idea to interface humans and cybernetics.
 After all, both neurons and electrodes fire and receive electricity.
 When I was in medical school, I learned that scientists in different fields were already exploring the application of "brain pacer", just like heart pace-makers to treat various brain diseases from severe neuropathic pain to Parkinson's disease.
 However, diseases that cause severe irreversible damage to neurons were still beyond cure, since neurons, unlike many other cells, do no reproduce. "

 "That was when it occurred to me, if we can not fix the brain, why can we not augment the brain with prosthesis?
-For centuries we have put artificial limbs on people who have amputated legs, hands.
+For centuries we have put artificial limbs in people who have amputated legs and hands.
 We can even put an artificial heart into someone' chest.
 So of course we can put an artificial brain component into a patient with brain diseases."

 "So I left medicine and worked on a degree in cybernetics, I learned how machines think , and how to integrate that with the human brain.
 As you can see, this child used to be a vegetable, who could not not even swallow his own saliva prior to the CEREBRO project, and look at him now"

-" My research was then delayed a couple of years due to, hmm, personal reasons" Dr. Lange 's eyes were moist again "but eventually we succeeded, and the proof is right here" she pointed at me.
+" My research was then delayed for a couple of years due to, hmm, personal reasons" Dr. Lange 's eyes were moist again "but eventually we succeeded, and the proof is right here" she pointed at me.

 " Greetings to you all, CEREBRO operational and at your service", I saluted to everyone.